BreezyPixels — KarmaCaptain Reddit marketing client

 One flat monthly retainer.
 Everything included.

-Our entire, most comprehensive strategy fully deployed for your business.
+Our full strategy, deployed end-to-end for your business.

 Standard retainer starts at $10,000/month — confirmed on your strategy call.

 Monthly strategy meeting.
-Sit down with us live to review what's working, plan the next 30 days, and adjust direction.
+A live call to look at what's working and plan the next 30 days together.

 Weekly reporting and analytics.
-A clean weekly report covering every post, comment, ranking, and click — so you always know what's working.
+A clean weekly report covering every post, comment, ranking, and click that came in that week.

 Hands-on traffic analysis.
-We help you understand exactly where your Reddit visitors come from, what they convert on, and how to compound it.
+We dig into where your Reddit visitors land and what they convert on, so the next placements double down on what's working.

 You keep what we built.
-Every ranked thread, your authority account, your subreddit — yours forever.
+Every ranked thread, the authority account, your subreddit.
+All yours after you cancel.

 Reddit threads keep ranking for years.
-Stop paying us — the rankings keep delivering leads.
+Stop paying us, and the rankings keep delivering leads anyway.

 What you walk away with